mrsumitbd/OpenClassGen_replication_package/README.md

-# class-level-benchmark-dataset
+# OpenClassGen
-A Large-scale Class-level Benchmark Dataset for Code Generation with LLMs (Replication package with scripts and dataset)
+A Large-scale Class-level Dataset for Code Generation with LLMs (Replication package)

 ### 📘 Data Dictionary for the Curated Class-level Dataset